JakubGorecki728/ALManager/ALManager/README.txt

 - associative tables, backend and frontend for many to many relations between assemlby lines and workstations,
 - assigning product to assembly line on the frontend (backend works, but of the frontend there are only buttons with hardcoded product_id for testing pourposes.
 I was planning to create there some reactive combobox),
 - details like:
-    - keeping user logged in after refresh if token isnt expired (for the moment refreshing causes logout),
+    - keeping user logged in after refresh if a token isnt expired (for the moment refreshing causes logout),
     - possibility to update names of all elements and restrictions for deleting, when elements are in relationships,
     - improving styling,
     - filtering assebly lines by product.